19hours/sg-statutes/Acts/Income Tax Act.md

 “special purpose company”, in relation to an approved shipping investment enterprise, means a company that is wholly owned by the enterprise and whose only business or intended business is the chartering or finance leasing of sea-going ships;

-“tax exempt period”, in relation to an approved shipping investment enterprise, means ––
+“tax exempt period”, in relation to an approved shipping investment enterprise, means —

+(a) in a case where the enterprise is approved on or after 1 April 2008 and —

+(i) acquired; or

+(ii) chartered, or leased under a finance lease, from a related party,

-(a) in a case where the enterprise is approved on or after 1st April 2008 and has acquired a sea-going ship for use outside the limits of the port of Singapore before the date of its approval, the period from the date of its approval to the date where no income of any sea-going ship of the enterprise is eligible for exemption from tax under subsection (1); or
+a sea-going ship for use outside the limits of the port of Singapore before the date of approval of the enterprise — the period from the date of that approval to the date where no income of any sea‑going ship of that enterprise is eligible for exemption from tax under subsection (1) (both dates inclusive); or

+(b) in any other case — the period from the date the enterprise —

+(i) first acquired; or

+(ii) first chartered, or leased under a finance lease, from a related party,

-(b) in any other case, the period from the date the enterprise first acquires, during the period of its approval, a sea‑going ship for use outside the limits of the port of Singapore to the date where no income of any sea‑going ship of the enterprise is eligible for exemption from tax under subsection (1).
+during the period of approval of the enterprise, a sea‑going ship for use outside the limits of the port of Singapore, to the date where no income of any sea‑going ship of that enterprise is eligible for exemption from tax under subsection (1) (both dates inclusive).

-[7/2007; 34/2008; 29/2012]
+[Act 32 of 2019 wef 12/12/2018]

+(21) Rules made for the purpose of the definition of “related party” in subsection (20) may be made to take effect from (and including) 12 December 2018.

+[Act 32 of 2019 wef 12/12/2018]

 ### Exemption of trust income to which beneficiary is entitled